DGAD7/NerdSetup/Readme.md

 ## How to use this repo
 ### [Install neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md)
 * neovim version > 0.11 required
-* Instructions using brew is given below and works for Linux nas macOS
+* Instructions using brew is given below and works for Linux and macOS

 #### Install Homebrew
-* on macOS bew is preinstalled
+* on macOS brew is preinstalled
 * on Linux run this to install brew
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"